 Explanation of the two kanji characters that make up the word soroban.

 Master Craftsman: While the process of making soroban has become largely mechanical, here are 7 extraordinary YouTube videos showing a master craftsman hand crafting soroban.
 The narrator explains the process in Japanese but the videos need little or no explanation. ▪ Link to the 7 YouTube videos ▪

-The following have been contributed by members of the Yahoo Soroban/Abacus newsgroup.
+The following have been contributed by members of the Soroban/Abacus newsgroup.
 Thanks to Edvaldo, Fernando, Shane & Fabio for sharing these files with us.